dortania/GPU-Buyers-Guide/amd-gpu.md

 ## Native AMD GPUs

+**Navi 10 Series \(RX 5700\) Highest Supported OS: Catalina**

+Currently, as of 10.15.1, Apple has finally added RDNA and Navi support!

+Supported Cards:

+* RX 5700
+* RX 5700 XT
+* RX 5700 XT 50th Anniversary Edition

+Note: 5500 series haven't been added to the IOPCIMatch property in the AMDRadeonX6000.kext, this may change but currently only the 5700 series is supported.

 **Vega 20 series Highest Supported OS: Current/Catalina**

 So all Vega based GPUs are natively supported in macOS with Vega 20 GPUs starting in Mojave.
 While natively supported, it's recommended to still have WhateverGreen.kext installed as this helps with proper framebuffer connections and fixes other odd issues like proper ACPI mapping and such